-“Gene-testing said that my daughter cannot take stimulants for her ADHD,” a reader wrote to me years ago.
+“Gene-testing said that my daughter cannot take stimulants for her ADHD.”
+A reader sent that to me in 2015.
 As a result, the girl was taking only Strattera, at a “maxed-out dose,” and not experiencing a significant decrease in ADHD symptoms.
 Something didn’t sound right.
 What was this gene-testing?

 I worried for that child—and all the people whose physicians were getting it wrong.
 That’s why I recruited my husband.
 He has a doctorate in molecular biology and has taught medical students.
 He has worked for many years in genomics.
 And he has ADHD.
 Boom.

-Silly. me.
-I thought we could write one post to clarify this subject.
+Silly me.
+I optimistically thought we could write one post to clarify this subject.
 Instead, it took seven!
 That’s because there are so many scientific terms.
-It was impossible to explain without defining them — and offering examples.
+It was impossible to explain genetic testing without defining these terms — and offering examples.
 Pharmacodynamics.
 Pharmacokinetics.
 Genotyping.
 Enzymes.
-Yikes!
+Oh my!

 All that is to say, welcome to Part 3 in a series examining the utility of gene-testing to help choose ADHD medications.
 It is the first online collaboration between my husband (Dr. Goat) and me (Gina Pera), and we are thrilled by the enthusiastic response!
 In this post, we explain what the term gene-testing — also called geno-typing — means.

 Please Know: There Are Limits to These Tests

 Genotyping tests are only one piece of a complicated puzzle.
 Please do not assume that your test results provide the sole factor in guiding your or your loved one’s medication choices.
 That is far from the truth.
 In this series, we explain exactly why—from several angles.

 By Dr. Goat

 In recent years, biomedical research has identified many genes that wield a substantial impact on how people react to medications.
 We now understand many of these so-called “drug-response genes.”